XANi/goneric/README.md

 ### Channel tools

 * `ChanGen` - Feed function output to channel in a loop
-* `ChanGenN` - Feed function output to channel in a loop N times
-* `ChanGenNClose` - Feed function output to channel in a loop N times then close it
+* `ChanGenN` - Feed function output to channel in a loop N times, optionally close it
 * `ChanGenCloser` - Use function to generate channel messages, stop when closer function is called
 * `ChanToSlice` - Loads data to slice from channel until channel is closed
 * `ChanToSliceN` - Loads data to slice from channel to at most N elements
 * `ChanToSliceNTimeout` - Loads data to slice from channel to at most N elements or until timeout passes
-* `SliceToChan` - Sends slice to passed channel in background
-* `SliceToChanClose` - Sends slice to passed channel in background, then closes it.
+* `SliceToChan` - Sends slice to passed channel in background, optionally closes it

 ### Worker

-* `WorkerPool` - spawn x goroutines with workers and return after input channel is closed and all requests are parsed
-* `WorkerPoolClose` - spawn x goroutines with workers and return after input channel is closed and all requests are parsed.
-Also close output channel
+* `WorkerPool` - spawn x goroutines with workers and return after input channel is closed and all requests are parsed.
+Optionally close output
-* `WorkerPoolBackground` - spawn x goroutines with workers in background and returns output channel
-* `WorkerPoolBackgroundClose` - spawn x goroutines with workers in background and returns output channel.
+* `WorkerPoolBackground` - spawn x goroutines with workers in background and returns output channel.
+Optionally close output.
-   Close output channel if input channel is closed, after processing all messages
 * `WorkerPoolFinisher` - spawn x goroutines with workers in background, returns finisher channel that signals with `bool{true}` when the processing ends.
 * `WorkerPoolDrain` - spawn x goroutines that will run a function on the channel element without returning anything
 * `WorkerPoolAsync` - function will run x goroutines for worker in the background and return a function that enqueues job and returns channel with result of that job, allowing to queue stuff to run in background conveniently